MPCA-data/tidytuesdays/show-n-tell/dates/Loon_survey_DATES_exercise.md

 <br>

 Use `format(date, ...)` and the format expressions below to format the schedule for each region accordingly.

-For example, `format(date, "%b, %Y")` would print the.
-You've got this!
+For example, `format(date, "%b, %Y")` would print the date as "May, 2021".

 | Expression    | Description                       | Example  |
 | :------------ | :-------------------------------- | :------- |